dentonzh/quart-tailwind-no-node/README.md

 ## Set up virtualenv and install dependencies

-Via command line: `python -m venv path/to/new/virtual/environment` Followed by this command: `pip install -r requirements.txt`
+Via command line: `python3 -m venv path/to/new/virtual/environment` Followed by this command: `pip install -r requirements.txt`

 ## Run your project

-Via command line: `quart run`
+Via command line: `python3 run.py`

-Note that `app/__init__.py` contains code that runs the `tailwindcss` executable.
-When you make changes to any of the templates in `app/templates`, `tailwindcss` will automatically compile a new `output.css` file.
+Note that `app/__init__.py` contains code that runs the `tailwindcss` executable when running Quart in debug mode.
+Stopping your app will terminate the `tailwindcss` process started by it.

 ## Minify output.css for production